 After his death, the property was abandoned and continuously vandalized.
 A dear friend of his held off the demolition bulldozers with a shotgun and successfully saved the property.

-Later the friend donated the pueblo to the city of Desert Hot Springs under the condition that they preserve it and use it as a museum.
+Later, the friend donated the pueblo to the city of Desert Hot Springs to preserve it and use it as a museum.
 You will hear more of this fascinating history when you take a walking tour through the pueblo museum.

-Cabot’s Pueblo Museum grounds are open 9am-1pm Tuesday – Sunday in the Summer with guided tours available during those hours.
+Cabot’s Pueblo Museum grounds are open 9 am-1 pm Tuesday – Sunday in the Summer, with guided tours available during those hours.
 In season, they are open 9 am – 4 pm.
 The museum is available year-round for group tours and special events.
-The gift shop has some very interesting art from local and Native American artists.
+The gift shop has some exciting art from local and Native American artists.

 Desert Hot Springs is famous for its natural hot mineral water.
 There are over 40 hotels and spas in Desert Hot Springs, with most having pools filled with the city’s hot mineral water.